- What Is Hypoglycemia in Pregnancy?

 - Treatment for Reducing the Severity of Hypoglycemia

 The food that we consume is broken down into sugar that is glucose.
-Glucose then enters the various cells of the body and provide energy for metabolic processes that keep the body running.
+Glucose then enters the various cells of the body and provides energy for metabolic processes that keep the body running.
 If there is not enough glucose in the blood, it can lead to a condition known as ‘hypoglycemia’ or low blood sugar, which means the concentration of dissolved sugar in the body is below the required amounts.
 This can cause mild to severe complications depending on the extent of hypoglycemia.
-In simple cases, it can cause lethargy and tiredness but if it is in the advanced state, it may lead to fainting or even coma.
+In simple cases, it can cause lethargy and tiredness, but if it is in the advanced state, it may lead to fainting or even coma.
 Being hypoglycemic is problematic in itself, but if it happens during pregnancy, you will have to take extreme care to control it.
+Read this article to know the causes that lead to the condition is and how it affects pregnancy.

 What Is Hypoglycemia in Pregnancy?